 - Reducing the risk of suicide or self-harm when a person faces anxiety

 - Instilling emotions and behaviors that promote a productive life

 - Developing a greater sense of self-love and self-respect

-While there are some differences between CBT vs DBT both are often used together to provide a more comprehensive treatment program.
+While there are some differences between CBT vs DBT, these two mental health treatments offered in New Jersey are often used together to provide a more comprehensive treatment program.

 When you enter an addiction treatment center, a treatment specialist will assess your condition to identify your addiction and any mental disorders you may have.